OffchainLabs/nitro/docs/intro/intro.md

 #### Why does Ethereum have such low TPS?
 This was a deliberate decision in Ethereum’s design.
 Ethereum requires that its nodes (computers running the Ethereum software) have a way of coming to consensus on the current state of things; the way they do this is by processing every transaction in Ethereum’s history; i.e., if you’ve ever used Ethereum, every Ethereum full node has a copy of your transactions in its blockchain ledger.

-One of the Ethereum community’s precepts, being an open, decentralized, peer to peer system, is that it should be reasonably accessible for anyone to run an Ethereum node and validate the chain for themself; i.e., if it gets too expensive (in terms of hardware requirements / computational resources), this undercuts the fundamental goal of decentralization.
+One of the Ethereum community’s precepts, being an open, decentralized, peer to peer system, is that it should be reasonably accessible for anyone to run an Ethereum node and validate the chain for themselves; i.e., if it gets too expensive (in terms of hardware requirements / computational resources), this undercuts the fundamental goal of decentralization.
 The combination of these two factors — every node has to process every transaction, and we want it to be relatively feasible to run a node — means Ethereum transaction throughput has to be capped fairly low.